mun3/F-ckAvgleAntiAdblock/README.md

 # F-ckAvgleAntiAdblock
 The intrusive ads on avgle.com (NSFW) are intolerable, especially on low-end devices.

 This script is patched regularly until avgle gets it.
+Please share.

 **If you installed this script _before Jan 29_, please reinstall as below.**